Gateway to Physics and Astronomy

-You will be taught by an experienced teaching team with expertise and knowledge of Physics and Astronomy, and will have significant interaction with staff within the School.
+You will be taught by an experienced teaching team with expertise and knowledge of physics and astronomy, and will have significant interaction with staff within the School.
 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of laboratory classes and tutorials under the supervision of the module leader.

 In addition to your studies, optional academic support is available through practical study skills courses and workshops hosted within the University.

-The University’s student services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
-More information can be found on the students with disabilities webpage.
+The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
+More information can be found on the students with disabilities web page.